jakbrtz/Bowls-Matchmaker/Matchmaker/Resources/README.md

 * %thirdvisible%
 * %skipvisible%

-It also searches for "<!--repeat-->" to avoid duplicating the entire document.
+It also searches for `<!--repeat-->` to avoid duplicating the entire document.